New-RDMUser

 HelpMessage: ''

 User password.
-Available when using a SQL Server data source and integrated security is not used
+Available when using an SQL Server workspace and integrated security is not used

 Type: System.Security.SecureString